epsilon537/boxlambda/_posts/25-03-18-latency-shakeup.markdown

 *CPU with Single Instruction Prefetcher reading an I2C register in a loop.*

 This looks good.
 The instruction cycle counts are what we expected:
-- 6 clock cycles for a peripheral register read operation: 5 to go through the crossbar and 1 to go through the Transaction Separator.
+- 6 clock cycles for a peripheral register read operation: 1 to issue the read request, 1 to go through the transaction separator, 3 to go through the crossbar, and 1 for the slave to respond.
 - 2 clock cycles for the *addi* instruction.
 - 4 clock cycles for a branch taken.